AdaCore/training_material/courses/ada_essentials/146_storage_pools/03-storage_pool_example.rst

 Implement Mechanism - Diagnostics
 -----------------------------------

-* We also need a subprogram to find a sequence of bytes large enough to accomodate our request
+* We also need a subprogram to find a sequence of bytes large enough to accommodate our request

 .. container:: source_include 146_storage_pools/examples/storage_pool_example/memory_mgmt.adb :start-after:diagnostics_begin :end-before:diagnostics_end code:Ada